 You can totally keep a photo of your beloved pet in your house.
 In such a way, you will smile every time you see the image, as you will remember all the wonderful moments that you have shared together with your guinea pig.

 How to Deal with the Loss of Your Guinea Pig?

 Feeling sad is absolutely normal.
 It is not a ‘silly’ feeling that you have to try and hide.
-Throughout the years, the little guinea pig had become practically a family member and, of course, you are going to miss your beloved pet.
+Throughout the years, the little guinea pig had become practically a family member and you are going to miss your beloved pet.